-- 161. The BCS and the Vision both indicated that the community places a very high value on the countryside surrounding the settlement and that they wish to maintain access to it.
-Cleobury's rural background is one of the key features making it a place worth living in. - 162.
-The Environment Bill Act 2021 requires development to provide an improvement to biodiversity. - 163.
-In Cleobury Mortimer, the requirements for biodiversity net gain are set out in individual policies CM1, CM2, CM3, CM5, and CM5 in the form of new hedges, footpaths, wildlife corridors, river improvements, and tree planting. - 164.
-For all other development, a net gain will be sought for individual proposals.
-Whereas the scope for biodiversity improvement will vary from site to site, the Steering Group has identified ecological principles that would be considered favourably in planning proposals.
+- 152. The BCS and the Vision both indicated that the community places a very high value on the countryside surrounding the settlement and that they wish to maintain access to it.
+Cleobury's rural background is one of the key features making it a place worth living in. - 153.The Environment Bill Act 2021 requires development to provide an improvement to biodiversity. - 154.In Cleobury Mortimer, the requirements for biodiversity net gain are set out in individual policies CM1, CM2, CM3, CM6 and CM7 in the form of new hedges, footpaths, wildlife corridors, river improvements, and tree planting.

+- 155.For all other development, a net gain will be sought for individual proposals.
+Whereas the scope for biodiversity improvement will vary from site to site, the Steering Group has identified ecological principles that would be considered favourably in planning proposals. - 156.For the avoidance of doubt the definition of 'major development' is as provided in Annex2 of the National Planning Policy Framework.